mattmusky/Cine4/README.md

 ```

 ### Final Step!
-Once all four php server files are running, navigate to http://10.0.0.10 and login!
+Once all four PHP server files are running, navigate to http://10.0.0.10 and login!

 ## Built With